Improving Team Well-Being: Addressing Provider Burnout with Culture and a Systems Approach

 - Lack of autonomy with work

-- Expectation to work outside areas of expertise to support surge
+- Expectation to work outside areas of expertise to support the burden.

 A Systems Model of Clinician Burnout and Professional Well-Being